Skip to main content

 • Some pension plans: Certain defined benefit pensions pay at the beginning of each month rather than the end

 Annuity due structures are less common than ordinary annuities in the structured settlement and insurance annuity markets.
-However, understanding the distinction matters because it directly affects the present value of your payment stream and the offer you would receive from a buyer.
+We see nearly every structured settlement and commercial annuity use the ordinary annuity structure.
+That said, understanding the distinction matters because it directly affects the present value of your payment stream and the offer you would receive from a buyer.

 Which Is Worth More: Annuity Due or Ordinary Annuity?